-Applications for admission to the MBA Program at AUD are accepted throughout the year, for Fall, Spring and Summer I entering classes.
-To allow enough time for the evaluation of applications and the selection of accepted candidates, we encourage applicants to submit their applications in advance of the following meeting times of the MBA Admissions Committee: 1) applications for the Spring 2009 semester are reviewed on October 12, 2008 and December 7, 2008: 2) applications for the Summer I 2009 term are reviewed on February 15, 2009 and April 12, 2009; and 3) applications for the Fall 2009 term are reviewed on June 14, 2009 and August 16, 2009.
-The MBA Program Director's Office must receive all required documentation (see above) for each candidate, prior to their full-review by the Admissions Committee.
-Applicants are therefore expected to submit their documentation well ahead of the scheduled application review periods.
+Applications for admission to the M.B.A. program at AUD are accepted throughout the year, for Fall, Spring and Summer I entering classes.
+To allow enough time for the evaluation of applications and the selection of accepted candidates, we encourage applicants to submit their applications in advance of the following meeting times of the M.B.A.
+Admissions Committee: 1) applications for the Spring 2010 semester are reviewed on October 8, 2009 and December 6, 2009: 2) applications for the Summer I 2010 term are reviewed on February 15, 2010 and April 12, 2010; and 3) applications for the Fall 2010 term are reviewed on June 14, 2010 and August 16, 2010.
+The M.B.A.
+Program Director's Office must receive all required documentation (see above) for each candidate, prior to their full-review by the Admissions Committee.
+Applicants are therefore expected to submit their completed documentation at least two weeks prior to the scheduled application review dates. specified above.